Giroud hints at Lyon interest

 The France international hit a hat-trick in a 5-0 away win against Dynamo Kiev last week to book Chelsea's place in the quarter-finals.

-Giroud's nine goals is more than any player in this season's Europa League but he was back on the bench for Sunday's 2-0 Premier League loss at Everton.
+Giroud's nine goals is more than any player in this season's Europa League but he was back on the bench for Monday's (NZDT) 2-0 Premier League loss at Everton.

 Lyon president Jean-Michel Aulas has named Giroud as a transfer target and the 32-year-old suggested he could be keen on the move.